sjriesterer/FriendsAndDragons/readme.md

 ## Definitions

 - Obstacle: Anything a hero cannot move through (lava, water, block, rubble, monster)
 - Chokepoint: An empty square in-between barriers or the edge of the map and at least one empty square in the other cardinal directions
-- Deadend: A chokepoint where the path from one side to the other is only possible through the chokepoint, or if it is next to another deadend if only one empty square is adjacent
+- Deadend: DE: A chokepoint where the path from one side to the other is only possible through the chokepoint, or if it is next to another deadend if only one empty square is adjacent
-- Section: A part of the map seperated from other sections by barries
+- Section: A part of the map separated from other sections by barries
 - Zone: A part of the map within a section where a hero can move.
 Zones are seperated by deadends.
-- Deadend Zone: A deadend by itself is a seperate zone
+- Deadend Zone: A zone of one square that is a deadend (also just called a deadend)
-- Pivot hero: The hero moving first
+- Pivot hero: The hero moving first (also just called pivot)
-- Movable hero: The non-pivot heroes
+- Movable hero: The non-pivot heroes (also just called hero)
 - Pivot point: The current point of the pivot being evaluated
+- Pivot deadend: PDE:
 - Moveable point: The current point of the movable hero being evaluated
 - Main Path: Shortest path from the pivot's starting zone to the current pivot point being evaluated.
 This is the main path of the pivot that he must make.